Dichotomy of heavy and light pairs of holes in the $t-J$ model

 In order to gain a deeper understanding of the rotational two-hole spectra, we also consider the conceptually simpler $t-J_z$ model, where the $SU(2)$ invariant spin interactions are replaced by Ising type interactions.
 Without additional spin dynamics, a direct comparison of our numerical results to an effective theory describing pairs of charge carriers bound by strings is possible, yielding excellent agreement in terms of the existence as well as the dispersion of the various bound states we observe.
 In particular, we discover a strongly dispersive low-energy peak, with a dispersion scaling with the hole hopping $t$, as well as completely flat bands at competitive energies.
 We attribute the flat bands to destructive interference of pairs with $d$-wave symmetry \cite{supp}.

 Upon introducing spin dynamics, the flat bands develop into weakly dispersive bands, whereas the $t$-dependent feature remains largely unchanged.
 We thus discover two qualitatively different kinds of bound states: highly dispersive peaks, including a high energy feature with strong spectral weight in the $s$-wave spectra; and a weakly dispersive band, which has a high amount of spectral weight in the $d$-wave spectra.
 The dispersion of the latter is determined by the spin coupling $J$.
-The emergence of a slow time-scale set by $J$ is intuitive in the case of a single hole, which forms a spinon-holon bound state and can thus only move as fast as the spin excitation \cite{Bohrdt2020_dynamics}.
-In contrast, it is surprising to find a bound state of two holes, which in principle can individually move with a hopping amplitude $t$, but when bound into a pair have a dispersion given by the spin exchange.
+The emergence of a slow time-scale set by $J$ is intuitive and well-known in the case of a single hole \cite{Kane1989}, which forms a spinon-chargon bound state and can thus only move as fast as the spin excitation \cite{Bohrdt2020_dynamics}.
+In contrast, it is surprising to find a coherent bound state peak of two holes in the spectrum with a dispersion $\propto t$ extending over a wide range of energies without decaying into incoherent pairs of individual holes.

 The remainder of this paper is organized as follows.
 We start by introducing the rotational two-hole spectra.
 We then discuss results for the $t-J_z$ model, where the SU(2) invariant spin interactions are replaced by Ising-type interactions.
-We discuss the features found in the numerically obtained spectra in detail and compare to a semi-analytical theoretical description of pairs of charge carriers \cite{Grusdt2022_arxiv}.
-Finally, we consider the full $t-J$ model. \\
+We discuss the features found in the numerically obtained spectra in detail and compare to a semi-analytical theoretical description of pairs of charge carriers \cite{Grusdt2023}.
+Finally, we consider the full $t-J$ model.

 \textbf{Rotational Spectra.--} In order to probe the internal structure of pairs of charge carriers, we study rotational spectra.
 We define an operator $\hat{\Delta}_{m_4}(\vec{j},\sigma,\sigma')$ that creates a pair of holes on the bonds adjacent to site $\vec{j}$ with discrete $C_4$ angular momentum $m_4=0,1,2,3$ as